Spur: Basic designs and wear

 Spurs are worn with the tip of the neck pointed downward, sitting on the spur rest of the riding boot, if there is one, with the buckle of the spur strap worn on the outside of the foot.

 Spur styles differ between disciplines.
 Spurs for western riding tend to be heavier, often decorated, and have rowels that rotate.
 The neck of western spurs is usually longer and the rowel wide in diameter, to accommodate the leg position of the western-style rider, where the stirrup is adjusted long, and the heavy leather used for the saddle's fenders and stirrups places the rider's leg a bit farther from the horse.

-Spurs in English riding tend to be very sleek, slim, and conservative in design, with a shorter neck, as the saddle and leg position is closer to the horse.
+Spurs in English riding tend to be very sleek, slim, and conservative in design, with a shorter neck, as the saddle and leg position are closer to the horse.
 They usually have a rounded or blunt end.
 Rowels are not as popular as the plain blunt end, although some types include a rowel or smooth disk on the end.
-When used in sports requiring finesse, such as dressage, the spur's purpose is not to speed up the horse, but to give accurate and precise aids in lateral and complex movements, such as pirouettes, travers, and renvers, and the airs above the ground.
-Dressage riders tend to ride in Waterford- style spurs with a rounded knob at the end.
+When used in sports requiring finesse, such as dressage, the spur's purpose is not to speed up the horse but to give accurate and precise aids in lateral and complex movements such as pirouettes, travers, and renvers, and the airs above the ground.
+Dressage riders tend to ride in Waterford-style spurs with a rounded knob at the end.
 Conversely, show hunter and jumper riders may use a flatter end to encourage forward movement, such as the Prince of Wales design.

 Another type of modern spur is those used on motorcycles.
 They are characterized by rowels worn as foot jewelry, hung off of boots.
 They can be similar in appearance to spurs worn by equestrians.
-Their bright material attracts motor vehicle drivers to the presence of motorcyclists, especially to their feet where riders are most vulnerable when stopped in traffic.
 Their owners may further customize them by adding miniature strobing LED lights.
 They are also awarded by motorcycle clubs.